Activities, Outings and Restaurants in and around Montreuil-Sur-Mer

 Le Chateau de Montreuil:

-This is classic Michelin-starred food in a traditional setting with a beautiful garden in summer.
+This is classic French cooking in a traditional setting, with a beautiful garden in summer.
 Christian Germain knows his compresses from his soufflés.
 Take your parents, they will love it.€€€€€

 We love lunch or early evening drinks on this neighbouring terrace, watching the world go by.
 Many British visitors turn their noses up at offal however this is the best place to indulge a well-thought-out menu.
 Can’t face it?
 Go for the Turbot, and say Tim sent you!€€€

 Step back in time and enjoy an ambiance which has remained unchanged for over 30 years.
 A local chef who’s adept at superb home cooking.€€

 Was Alexander Gauthier's second opening.
 A relaxed, candle-lit, convivial space in the centre of town with communal tables, lively conversation and a menu of spit-roasted meats.€€€

 A 15-minute stroll down to the ancient village of La Madeliane brings you to this award-winning restaurant.
 Alexander Gauthier has been recently recognised as one of the top 50 chefs in the world, so this is cooking to get you excited.
 A celebration, a birthday or any special occasion, really any excuse.
 Do feel free to ask us as we rarely have the wherewithal to afford it!€€€€€